katiarusso/breast-cancer-ml-classification/TEAM_GUIDE.md

 - Paste the data files inside

 #### ⚠️ Note:
-The folder name have to be exactly the ones I wrote, and they are case-sensitive, so the path in the code will work for everyone(Katia è stupida).
+The folder name have to be exactly the ones I wrote, and they are case-sensitive, so the path in the code will work for everyone.

 ---